 When the bell rang for round seven it was obvious that Pep had the edge in terms of points thanks to his superb boxing and plenty of clean right hands to the challenger’s jaw.
 In fact, many had scored only round three for Saddler, as the champion was just too quick and slippery, but at the same time the challenger’s vicious body punches, many of them straying under the belt line, were taking their toll.
 And indeed, a tiring Pep found himself in some difficulty in round seven as Saddler was able to close the gap and land more heavy left hands to both body and head, at the same time forcing Pep to the ropes and manhandling him in the clinches.

 At round’s end the fighters were locked in a vicious clinch on the ropes and when the bell rang and Pep retreated to his corner, all could see he was in agony.
 The ringside physician examined the stricken fighter and diagnosed a dislocated left shoulder and when round eight began Pep stayed on his stool.
-Saddler had regained the world title, though in a manner that was satisfying for no one and in fact talk of a fourth fight was widespread even before the stands in Yankee Stadium had completely emptied.
-The very next day, Harry Markson, president of the International Boxing Club, declared that arrangements for a fourth Pep vs Saddler battle were already in the works.
+Saddler had regained the world title, though in a manner that was satisfying for no one and talk of a fourth fight was widespread even before the stands in Yankee Stadium had completely emptied.
+The very next day, Harry Markson, president of the International Boxing Club, declared that arrangements for Pep vs Saddler, Part IV were already in the works.

 It was news that a bitter Pep welcomed.
 “He got me in a double arm lock,” declared the former champion.
 “He twisted my arm twice.
 That’s what did it, not his punches.
 Sure, he hurt me a few times, but I could have beat him.”